IBM-Bluemix-Docs/api-management/manage_apis.md

 ### Setup

-To get started, first create a new API in an {{site.data.keyword.Bluemix_notm}} service that supports the integrated API Management feature, or create an API Proxy by using the {{site.data.keyword.Bluemix_notm}} APIs console.
+To get started, create a new API in an {{site.data.keyword.Bluemix_notm}} service that supports the integrated API Management feature, or create an API Proxy by using the {{site.data.keyword.Bluemix_notm}} APIs console.

 #### Prepare certificates

-In order to register a custom domain, valid TLS certificates must be provided during setup.
-Use the [Certificate Manager](../services/certificate-manager) service to upload a certificate and private key.
+In order to register a custom domain, you must provide valid TLS certificates during setup.
+Use the [Certificate Manager](../services/certificate-manager) service to upload a certificate and a private key.

 *Note: API invocations are only available by using TLS (port 443).
 Plain HTTP is not supported.*